wavestoweather/enstools/README.md

     python3 -m venv --prompt=enstools venv

 That will create a new folder `venv` containing the new environment.
+To use this environment, we need to activate it:

+    source venv/bin/activate

+Next we
-Next we need to update `pip` and install `wheel`.
+need to update `pip` and install `wheel`.
 Both are required in up-to-date versions for the installation to run: